Is It Normal Period Pain or Endometriosis?

 The role of mast cells and histamine in estrogen dominanceHeadaches, anxiety, insomnia, brain fog, hives, and nasal congestion.
 These are just a few of the symptoms of mast cell activation or high histamine.

-Histamine symptoms are more common in women and often track with the menstrual cycle, occurring when estrogen is high at ovulation and then again just before the period.
+Histamine symptoms are more common in women and often track with the menstrual cycle, occurring when estrogen is high at ovulation and about a week before the period.

 Read more